TheNetNomad/Gemini-FM/README.md

 `IZ-CPM PARASOL.COM GEMINIFM.COM`

 Either of these will create the GEMINIFM.COM executable for use in MSX-DOS.
-Please note that a variable or variables containing song data must currently be in TEST1.CPY in order for this to compile and play correctly.
-This will not be required in later builds.

 # Music Format
 Music data for Gemini FM is stored in pairs of bytes, the first of which containing a bytecode and the second of which containing data.
 The list of bytecodes and their expected data is as follows: